Larimer County Offices, Courts & District Attorney are closed Friday, July 3 for Independence Day

 Campsites vary in size from walk-in tent sites to pull-through sites for large RVs and 5th wheels.

-During the recreation season, Memorial Day through Labor Day, sites are first-come, first-served only if they have not already been reserved.
-Most weekends during the recreation season, all sites have already been reserved.
+During the recreation season, Memorial Day through Labor Day, unreserved campsites are first-come, first-serve.
+Many visitors make reservations during this period, so unreserved sites are very limited.
 From October through April, almost all sites are available first-come, first-served.

-Yes, Horsetooth South Bay and Estes Park Campgrounds at Mary's Lake and East Portal have full hookup sites.
+Yes, Horsetooth South Bay has full hookup sites.
 There are electrical hookups at several other campgrounds.
-There are two dump stations at Horsetooth Reservoir (one at Inlet Bay and one at South Bay), one dump station at Carter Lake (at the South Entrance on County Road 8E), one dump station at Hermit Park Open Space; and both Estes Park Campgrounds at Mary's Lake and East Portal have dump stations as well.
+There are two dump stations at Horsetooth Reservoir (one at Inlet Bay and one at South Bay), one dump station at Carter Lake (at the South Entrance on County Road 8E), and one dump station at Hermit Park Open Space.
 During the recreation season, drinking water is available in every campground.

 Yes, you can, as long as you follow all Colorado State Boating Regulations and Coast Guard Regulations for lighting and overnight mooring.
 At Horsetooth Reservoir, boat-in campsites are available on the west side only, north of Inlet Bay.
 These sites can be reserved on the reservation system.
 Boat-in, land camping is not allowed at Carter Lake.